OctavioGalland/afllive/artifacts/README.md

 ./run_sota.sh leptonica results 60
 ```

-> Not that `FuzzGen`'s fuzz drivers generate numerous OOM errors which, although they are reported as crashes, are bugs in the fuzz drivers and not in the underlying library.
+> Note that `FuzzGen`'s fuzz drivers generate numerous OOM errors which, although they are reported as crashes, are bugs in the fuzz drivers and not in the underlying library.
-Only files named `crash-*` as counted as crashes.
+Only files named `crash-*` are counted as crashes.

 ## Results